-- Learn how to find out and understand the reasons why things happen, such as why people in Germany voted to make Adolf Hitler their leader, or why there was so much violence in the History of the USA. - If you can understand and explain why these things happen, you can make better judgements and decisions about them.
-This goes for anything happening now or in your own life the better you can get at understanding why things happen, the better you will be at making good decisions about them. - History also improves the quality of your written English, as you have to use it to clearly explain some quite complicated events.
-This is difficult and challenges you to use language in more complicated and sophisticated ways. - History is also highly respected by Universities, it can set you up to follow a huge variety of careers just look at all these people who studied History:
+• Learn how to find out and understand the reasons why things happen, such as why people in Germany voted to make Adolf Hitler their leader, or why there was so much violence in the History of the USA.

+• If you can understand and explain why these things happen, you can make better judgements and decisions about them.
+This goes for anything happening now or in your own life - the better you can get at understanding why things happen, the better you will be at making good decisions about them.

+• History also improves the quality of your written English, as you have to use it to clearly explain complicated events and relationships between them.
+This is difficult and challenges you to use language in more complicated and sophisticated ways.

+• History is also highly respected by Universities.
+It can set you up to follow a huge variety of careers.

 In History you will study a range of topics in British and World History covering at least 1000 years.
-You will study themes such as politics, control of populations, religion, warfare, sexism, racism and much more.
+You will study themes such as politics, control of populations, religion, culture warfare, sexism, racism and much more.